 Wouldn’t you agree with me this is a poncho of many colours?
 Haha.
 I was really tempted to name it accordingly, but I also remembered the young chap in the story was a dreamer, and that sounded better.

-Please read more on LM policy here.
-Thank you!
+Thanks.
+You can read more on LM policy here.

 Gauge: 15 sts and 17 rows to 4inches (10cm)